E-CAM/url_extractor/README.md

 This is a [Clowder](https://clowder.ncsa.illinois.edu) extractor for URLs.
 It will create a thumbnail every website giving to it.
-For this is will use selenium and chrome.
+For this is will use [Selenium](https://seleniumhq.github.io) with the Chrome webdriver.

 # Selenium